apache/incubator-streampark-website/docs/flink-k8s/1-deployment.md

 ## other configuration

-Apache StreamPark parameter related to Flink-K8s in `applicaton.yml` are as below.And in most condition, it is no need to change it.
+Apache StreamPark™ parameter related to Flink-K8s in `applicaton.yml` are as below.And in most condition, it is no need to change it.

 | Configuration item                                                    | Description                                                                                                          | Default value |
 |-----------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------|---------------|